Punishment. The Definition in the Bible is not as We Commonly Understand

 This follows what I call the S-W-A-T formula in which:

 - Because of man’s Sin

 - God in “Wrath” or “anger”

 - Accommodates the sinner’s choices

 - And Trouble comes (from a source other than God).

-See more details and over 70 examples of the Sin-Anger-Leaving-Trouble formula.
-It should be clear from all those examples that when God “leaves” it is in reaction to an action of man in turning from God, following other Gods or some sin indicating that he has done either of those.
+See more details and over 70 examples of the Sin-Wrath-Accommodation-Trouble formula.
+It should be clear from all those examples that when God “allows, leaves, give into the hand of etc” it is in response to an action of man in turning from God, following other gods or some sin indicating that he has done either of those.

 In this passage, God says that His giving of kings into the hands of their enemies is to be a sign or example to the Jews dwelling in Egypt (verse 1):

 God “punishes” by giving into the hand of the enemy (often so used in Jeremiah).
 We call it punishing because it is a bad outcome.
-But from God’s perspective it is Him honoring our free will, letting go, withdrawing His protection and whatever result happens happens.
-When God is not active in His role of protector the result is never good.
+But from God’s perspective it is Him honoring our free will, letting go, withdrawing His protection and whatever result happens, happens.
+When God is not active in His role of protector (due to rejection) the result is never good.